 - CXC delivered a model to represent the electrification of heat and electricity network capacity in Scotland.
 The model allows Scottish policy makers explore the potential impact of electrifying a proportion of heat demand.
 The model was designed to ‘soft-link’ to the Scottish TIMES model and, together with an accompanying report on electricity and heat demand in Scotland, has directly informed development of policies contained in the draft Climate Change Plan and Energy Strategy.

 - Commissioned project on how the gas network could be used to introduce hydrogen for space and water heating in line with climate targets, creating input assumptions for Scottish TIMES.

-- Research fellowship on ‘Energy systems impacts of energy efficiency’ exploring the impacts of energy efficiency changes linked to the Scotland's Energy Efficiency Programme (SEEP), and consider how TIMES and AMOS (the Scottish Computable Generalised Equilibrium model) may be used to provide additional insights on co-benefits of energy efficiency improvements.
+- Research fellowship on ‘Energy systems impacts of energy efficiency’ exploring the impacts of energy efficiency changes linked to the Scotland's Energy Efficiency Programme (SEEP), which considers how TIMES and AMOS (the Scottish Computable Generalised Equilibrium model) may be used to provide additional insights on co-benefits of energy efficiency improvements.
 The postholder has produced an interim report of strengths and limitations of the Scottish TIMES in terms of analysing the energy system impacts of changes in efficiency including recommendations on how Scottish TIMES may be used in its current form with further developments, and/or alongside other modelling platforms.

 - Secondment from OCEA on TIMES model development and opening the model up to academic scrutiny, based within the CXC secretariat.